Multi / Interdisciplinary Studies

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Multi / Interdisciplinary Studies, too.
-About 3.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in Multi / Interdisciplinary Studies.
+About 4.2% of those with this major are international students.

 How Much Do Multi / Interdisciplinary Studies Majors Make?